nyahoon-games/ProjectorForLWRP/README.md

 | master-universalrp | A branch for Universal Render Pipeline (Unity 2019.3 or higher).
 This is the default branch. |

 ## Install
 Clone (or submodule add) `master` branch into the Assets folder in your Unity Project.
+Zip file is also available for non git users.

 ### Clone:
 	cd Pass-to-Your-Unity-Project/Assets